Terms and conditions for supply

 F) On-Site Rules - PPE, etc.

-- The Noise Chap will comply with all health and safety requirements for the client's site.
-If PPE is needed such as high-vis clothing, footwear, eyewear, head protection, flame-proof clothing, etc. then please notify in advance, at time of booking as not all PPE can be carried at all times to every job.
-Adam particularly sometimes travels to jobs by motorbike as he loves nipping through traffic, so he can carry all the PPE required but is unable to carry every variation of PPE which may be needed for every site just in case.
+The Noise Chap will comply with all health and safety requirements for the client's site.
+If PPE is needed such as high-vis clothing, footwear, eyewear, head protection, flame-proof clothing, etc. then please notify us in advance, at time of booking as not all PPE can be carried at all times to every job.
+Adam particularly sometimes travels to jobs by motorbike as he loves nipping through traffic cheating death, and he can carry all the PPE required for a job but is unable to carry every variation of PPE which may be needed for every site just in case.
 If a client has not notified us in advance of a PPE requirement and a job cannot go ahead because of it then the invoice will be due in full for that booking.

-- The Noise Chap can happily provide risk assessments and PL insurance certificates for all works undertaken but please ask for these in advance as it is unlikely they can be provided on the day.
+The Noise Chap can happily provide risk assessments and PL insurance certificates for all works undertaken but please ask for these in advance.
 The people coming to do the jobs carry minimal or no paperwork so will not have paper copies of risk assessments or procedures to hand and probably won't have access to the PL insurance certificate at all.
 Again, if entry to a site is denied because of this and we have not been asked for them at least 48 hours in advance then the booking will be payable in full.

 G) Bad weather